-WeForest has a scientific approach to Forest Landscape Restoration and collaborates with universities and research institutes to strengthen our reforestation strategy through applied research.
-More generally, advancing knowledge on climate mitigation and adaptation with forests is critical: WeForest organises workshops to bring global experts together and contribute to regular scientific publications.
+WeForest has a scientific approach to Forest Landscape Restoration and collaborates with universities and research institutes for a strong reforestation strategy through applied research.
+More generally, advancing knowledge on climate mitigation and adaptation with forests is critical: WeForest organises workshops to bring global experts together and contributes to regular scientific publications.

 WeForest is a Partner of the Global Partnership on Forest and Landscape Restoration (GPFLR), a consortium of proactive stakeholders initiated by IUCN, WWF and the Forestry Commission of Great Britain in 2003 with the aim to catalyse the restoration of the world’s degraded and deforested lands through an integrated landscape approach.